GSA/digitalgov.gov/content/communities/artificial-intelligence.md

 ---

-When the President signed the [Executive Order 13859, Maintaining American Leadership in Artificial Intelligence](https://www.whitehouse.gov/presidential-actions/executive-order-maintaining-american-leadership-artificial-intelligence/), on February 11, 2019, it launched the American AI initiative to promote and protect AI technology and innovation in the United States.
+When the president signed the [Executive Order 13859, Maintaining American Leadership in Artificial Intelligence](https://www.whitehouse.gov/presidential-actions/executive-order-maintaining-american-leadership-artificial-intelligence/), on February 11, 2019, it launched the American AI initiative to promote and protect AI technology and innovation in the United States.

 ## Who we are